Kitware/SMQTK-IQR/docs/release_notes/pending_release.rst

 * The "Toggle Random Results" and "Refine" buttons are now enabled by default to let the user test database images as queries.

+* Added debugging information to server exception when ports are in use.